MystenLabs/walrus-docs/docs/dev-guide/sui-struct.md

 ```

 The `InvalidBlobID` event is emitted when storage nodes detect an incorrectly encoded blob.
-Such a blob is guaranteed to be also detected as invalid when a read is attempted.
+Anyone attempting a read on such a blob is guaranteed to also detect it as invalid.

 ```move
 /// Signals that a BlobID is invalid.